 Many religious groups have job resources available to people who are looking for work.
-Contact the organizational head of your church to inquire.
-You may find there are employment resources or positions currently being offered by the church.
-Consider scrolling through Indeed's ministry section, which features job listings generated from church websites.
-There are many opportunities available for those who wish to work in a faith-based setting.
+Contact the organizational head of your place of worship to inquire.
+You may find that they offer employment resources or are even currently hiring for positions themselves if you wish to work in a faith-based setting.

 9. Enlist the help of your state Department of Labor office